 When hyperactivity is caused by stimulant drug use, reduction and/or discontinuation of the stimulant is generally prescribed.
-With some stimulant medications or excessive caffeine use, a gradual tapering off of use may be needed to ...more treatments »
+With some stimulant medications or excessive caffeine use, a gradual tapering off ...more treatments »

 A diagnosis hyperactivity caused by ADHD may missed because coexisting symptoms can mimic symptoms of many other disorders and diseases, such as anxiety disorder, conduct disorder, petit mal seizures, learning disabilities, diabetes, and conditions that can affect hearing or vision.

-It is not uncommon for adults with ADHD to have ...more misdiagnosis »
+It is not uncommon for adults with ADHD to have struggled most of ...more misdiagnosis »

 Symptoms of Hyperactivity